 To some extent, we all have a fear of failure at some point in our life.
 Nobody wants to not succeed.
 It’s actually even normal (and common) to experience fear or apprehension about failing.

-That said, if you find you’re so afraid of failing at something that you can’t even try it, or if your fear is so paralyzing that it’s interfering in your daily life, you might be experiencing atychiphobia, or fear of failure phobia.
-Phobias are irrational, intense, and very persistent fears about something — they could be fear of a person, an activity, or a situation.
-It can even be an internal fear about being alone like autophobia, or having a disease like nosophobia.
+That said, if you find you’re so afraid of failing at something that you can’t even try it, or if your fear is so paralyzing that it’s interfering in your daily life, you might be experiencing atychiphobia.

-We’ll explore what the atychiphobia definition really means, symptoms and signs of this phobia, and risk factors to be aware of.
+We’ll explore symptoms and signs of the fear of failure phobia, and risk factors to be aware of.
 We’ll also discuss how a diagnosis is made and what treatment options are available.
 Read on to learn more about atychiphobia.

 Symptoms of Atychiphobia